EVENT OVERVIEW

 Musical instrument

-Totem, sign, or flag for your camp
+Signs, or flags for your camp

 LED glow sticks (preferable to disposable ones)